 4) Visible and involved senior leaders

 Does senior administration get out of their offices and into the front line clinical settings – clinics, hospital wards, etc.?
 Are they regularly rounding on and shadowing physicians and staff, asking questions and using this information to create improvement projects in the facilities?

 - Or are they like the Unicorn … something you have heard about (and even know its name) but have never seen?

--2 if your C-level people never leave their dedicated offices or meeting room.
+- 3 if your C-level people never leave their dedicated offices or meeting room.
 Or the only time you see them is when you are in trouble.

 5) Active physician leadership